Cyphrme/Coze/docs/proposals/base64.md

 RFC 4648 base64 URI truncated (b64ut) is the selected encoding (padding characters removed and use the base64url alphabet).

-## Consideration for processing messages and keys
-The encoding isn't relevant.
-Hex and base64 are still processed as text (UTF-8).
-Hashing can still be started once `alg` is parsed since

 ## Consideration for mixed encoding
-Mixed encoding is unsupported and should result in an error.
+Mixed encoding should be unsupported and should result in an error.
 This is simpler to implement.
 All relevant lengths can be checked and if any do not match any operation should error.
 All standard Coze messages and keys should have an encoded payload, such as "tmb", to perform the switching over.

-Alternatively, each string's length would need to be checked individually.
+Alternatively, each string's length would need to be checked individually or signified.

 If a system wants to sign something from another encoding or mixed encoding, convert to the desired encoding before signing.

-## Consideration for the online tool.
-The online tool will have an additional added button Hex to base64 and base64 to Hex.

 ## Considered Alternatives
-1. Use an identifier for base64 encoding.  "_64"
+1. Use an `alg` identifier for base64 encoding.  "_64"

-## Future considerations
-Perhaps base 85, basE91, or another efficient encoding can be supported, especially since JSON itself is not URI safe.

-Since we want to support more efficient encodings than base64, supporting multiple encodings, (Hex and base64) appears to be a logical first step.

-## Why not deprecate Hex?
-1. Hex is human readable.
- A. Small alphabet.
- B. No doppelgängers (O0I1l)
-2. Hex is phonetic
-	A. Many people know how to pronounce Hex.
-	B. "-" and "_" is difficult for some people to pronounce.
-3. We want to support even more efficient encodings in the future.
+If an identifier is used, it should be applied first to Hex, and not base64 since Hex is longer.
+If a systems is using the longer form wouldn't care about the

+# Conclusion
+Deprecate Hex and move to base64.

 ## Appendix